-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Emotionally focused therapy (EFT), Harm reduction, Interpersonal psychotherapy (IPT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Solution-focused, Strengths-based
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Emotionally Focused Therapy (EFT), Harm Reduction, Interpersonal Psychotherapy, Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Solution-focused, Strengths-based

-I have over 10 years of experience working with clients from various backgrounds, including adults, the elderly, children, parents, couples, families, and LGBTQ clients.
-I have a passion to learn and have attended dozens of training courses on various topics such as compliance training, art therapy, narrative therapy, spirituality, support group facilitation skills, anger management, working with LGBTQ clients, trauma-informed care, and ethical decision making.
-I work from humanistic and systems approaches which includes helping the client gain a healthier understanding of self, helping gain meaning in life, and exploring the client's roles in the systems they are a member of.
+I have over 10 years of experience working with clients from various backgrounds, including children, teens, adults, the elderly, parents, couples, families, and LGBTQIA+ clients.
+I have a passion to learn and have attended dozens of training courses on various topics such as art therapy, narrative therapy, spirituality, support group facilitation skills, anger management, working with LGBTQIA+ clients, and trauma-informed care.
+I work from humanistic and systems approaches which include helping the client gain a healthier understanding of self, helping gain meaning in life, and exploring the client's roles in the systems they are a member of.

-I genuinely care for my clients and show them care, acceptance, and empathy with a sense of humor.
-I focus on the entire person: physical, mental, social and spiritual.
+I genuinely care for my clients and show them empathy, acceptance, and validation with a sense of humor.
+I am patient and will also challenge my clients to step outside of their comfort zones with the goals of incremental progress and improved quality of life.
+I focus on the entire person: physical, mental, social, and spiritual.
 I utilize a variety of approaches such as mindfulness, expressive arts, journaling, and nature while also challenging my clients and modifying my approaches to be more eclectic depending on what is helpful for the client.

 BA - Sociology, University of California